Under Tillerson, Exxon may have misled investors on climate change

 The filings also allege there is evidence that appears to confirm Tillerson knew about the deception, and condoned it.

 A new filing posted Friday suggests that the new Exxon chief, Darren Woods, also has an alias corporate email account.
 He allegedly goes by the name of J.E.
 Gray.
-It's unclear whether Woods has used that account to discuss climate change or carbon regulation issues, Schneiderman's office says.
+Exxon confirmed the account was set up for Woods, but it was intended to "manage a high volume of messages" and has never been used.

 The filing also claims that Exxon has refused to hand over "untold numbers" of key documents to investigators, including emails from top executives.